How to Switch IT service provider? | IT Support | Technowand

 You should also talk about the things that you really like about your old provider so that they will continue with the new provider.
 There is no point in changing providers to get something fixed if you lose the things that you liked.
 Get both – you deserve it!
 Make sure you ask them if you will get access to Microsoft Teams – 5 Reasons Why Businesses of All Shapes And Sizes Love Microsoft Teams.

 Your new IT service provider will want to meet with you – you are going to be partners after all.
 They will want to find out about you and your business.
 They should have as many questions for you as you have of them.

 They will want to find out about your current setup – what your infrastructure is like.
 This is so that they can give you a good idea of the costs involved with getting you to where you want to be.

 If you are operating on an ad-hoc IT Support Model or even using internal support – have a read of why you should be considering outsourcing this.

 Get The Proposal & Think It Over

-The new provider will give you with a detailed proposal.
+The new IT service provider will give you a detailed proposal.
 This will include all of the costs involved and what you can expect from them.
 It should go into a lot of detail.